Preston Love Jr.

-Preston Love Jr. (born July 4, 1942) is an American politician and activist who served as Jesse Jackson's campaign manager during the 1984 Democratic primaries.
-He is the first black person to receive the support of a major political party for United States Senate in Nebraska, as he was endorsed by the Nebraska Democratic Party for the 2020 United States Senate election in Nebraska, challenging incumbent Senator Ben Sasse.
+Preston Love Jr. (born 1942) is an American politician, professor, author and activist who served as Jesse Jackson's campaign manager during the 1984 Democratic primaries.

+Love is the first black person in Nebraska to receive the support of a major political party for United States Senate.
+He was endorsed by the Nebraska Democratic Party for the 2020 United States Senate election in Nebraska to challenge incumbent Senator Ben Sasse.
+He was the Democratic candidate in the 2024 United States Senate special election in Nebraska, where he lost to incumbent senator Pete Ricketts in the general election.

-Early life
+Early life and education

 Preston Love Jr. was born in the early 1940s to Betty and Preston Love.
-In 1966, Love graduated with a degree in economics and later became a junior executive in IBM.
+He graduated from Omaha Technical High School, where he was a member of the football team, in 1960.
 The musician Laura Love is his younger half-sister.